apache/steve/REST_API_README.txt

           monitors: email addresses of monitors
           starts: UNIX timestamp of start (optional)
           ends: UNIX timestamp when it closes (optional)
+          open: If set to 'true', allows for an open (public) election
     output:
       HTTP 201 Created on success
       HTTP 400 Bad request if params missing or invalid or already exists